3 Terrific Reasons to Get Automotive Training in New Jersey

 In fact, a number of statistics show why this state is one of America's best markets for automotive maintenance and repair.
 Just take a look at these facts:

-- New Jersey is projected to have 1,680 openings for automotive service technicians each year between 2016 and 2026.
-And employment of bus, truck, and diesel mechanics is expected to grow by over eight percent during that same time period, which translates into almost 900 annual job openings.1
+- According to the state's labor department, New Jersey is projected to have 1,680 openings for automotive service technicians each year between 2016 and 2026.
+And employment of bus, truck, and diesel mechanics is expected to grow by over eight percent during that same time period, which translates into almost 900 annual job openings.

-- New Jersey is one of only a few states in which all (or nearly all) of the population lives within a metropolitan area.
+- A report from the National Association of Insurance Commissioners (NAIC) notes that New Jersey is one of only a few states in which all (or nearly all) of the population lives within a metropolitan area.
 In NJ, the number of persons per square mile is over 12 and a half times higher than the national average.
-And that equates to a higher density of vehicles.2
+And that equates to a higher density of vehicles.

-- The per-capita disposable income in this state is nearly 22 percent higher than the countrywide average, allowing many NJ car and truck owners to spend more money on regular vehicle maintenance and necessary repairs.2
+- The NAIC report also reveals that per-capita disposable income in this state is nearly 22 percent higher than the countrywide average, allowing many NJ car and truck owners to spend more money on regular vehicle maintenance and necessary repairs.

 2. Wages Are Often Very Good

 New Jersey is among America's top-paying states for this vocation.
-In fact, in 2018, the average hourly wage for an auto technician in NJ was $23.38 (about $48,620 yearly).
-That was 11 percent higher than the national average for the trade.3
+In fact, according to data from the Occupational Employment Statistics program, the average hourly wage for an auto technician in NJ was $23.38 (about $48,620 yearly) in 2018.
+That was 11 percent higher than the national average for the trade.

 3. You Get to Learn More About What You Love